-Through facilitated discussions, workshops, and immersive abroad opportunities, York students and their peers will develop global competencies, leadership, digital fluency, and project management skills necessary to take action on SDGs.
-This year’s SDGs in Action is focused on SDGs 2(Zero Hunger), 10(Reduced Inequality), 12(Responsible Consumption and Production) & 16(Peace and Justice Strong Institutions) with the overarching SDG 17(Partnerships to achieve the Goal).
+Through facilitated discussions, workshops, and immersive abroad opportunities, York students and their peers developed global competencies, leadership, digital fluency, and project management skills necessary to take action on SDGs.
+Each year the project focused on 4 SDGs plus SDG17 relevant to each individual SDG.
+The outcomes of the projects listed under SDG action projects below.

 Objectives